-Regarding the knowledge and awareness section, each variable received a specific score, and we computed respondent percentages based on total scores.
+Regarding the knowledge and awareness section, each variable received a specific score, and we computed respondent percentages based on the total scores.
 We then examined group differences concerning scores exceeding 75% in awareness and knowledge.

-The research aimed for 385 participants based on a targeted sample size calculation with a population percentage of 0.5, an effect size of one, 5% absolute precision, and a 95% level of significance.
+The research aimed for 385 participants based on a targeted sample size calculation with 0.5% population, an effect size of 1,5% absolute precision, and a 95% level of significance.
 To offer a descriptive overview, we calculated frequencies and percentages.
-To assess differences between groups, we conducted Chi-square tests, considering p-values below 0.05 as indicative of significant distinctions.
-For the final two open-ended questions, we employed a qualitative thematic analysis approach.
+Chi-square tests were used to assess differences between groups.
+A p-value < 0.05 was considered statistically significant.
+We employed a qualitative thematic analysis approach for the final two openended questions.
 Initially, we transcribed the data and conducted a manual analysis using qualitative manifest thematic analysis techniques.
 This process involved multiple readings of the transcriptions by the second and fourth authors to develop a comprehensive understanding of the dataset.
-The identified codes were subsequently shared with the entire research team for further discussion and validation.
+The identified codes were subsequently shared with the research team for further discussion and validation.

-The study received ethical approval from the Royal Hospital's ethical committee (NO. SRC#42/2020) and adheres to the Declaration of Helsinki.
+The study received ethical approval from the Royal Hospital's Ethical Committee (NO. SRC#42/2020) and adheres to the Declaration of Helsinki.